ovh/docs/pages/cloud/dedicated/antispam_best_practices/guide.en-gb.md

 **Authentication**

-Some authentication services allow you to protect your reputation.
+Some authentication services allow you to protect your reputation:

-* Sender-ID: An email authentication technology developed by Microsoft which validates the authenticity of your domain name by verifying the IP address of the sender.
+* **Sender-ID**: An email authentication technology developed by Microsoft which validates the authenticity of your domain name by verifying the IP address of the sender.
 This technology is based on the IETF standard: RFC4406

-* SPF: Sender Policy Framework is a standard for verififying the domain of the sender.
+* **SPF**: Sender Policy Framework is a standard for verififying the domain of the sender.
 It is based on RFC4408 and consists of adding an SPF or TXT field to the domain DNS, which contains the list of IPs authorised to send emails from this domain.

-* Reverse DNS: Reverse enables your IP to be "translated” into your domain.
+* **Reverse DNS**: Reverse enables your IP to be "translated” into your domain.
 That allows the domain associated with the IP address to be found.

 * DKIM: This standard is described in [RFC4871](https://datatracker.ietf.org/doc/html/rfc4871).
 AOL and Google (Gmail) work on this basis.